SQream/sqream_docs/troubleshooting/resolving_common_issues.rst

 Troubleshooting Query Performance
 ------------------------------------

 #.
 Use :ref:`show_node_info` to examine which building blocks consume time in a statement.
-If the query has finished, but the results are not yet materialized in the client, it could point to a problem in the application's data buffering or a network throughput issue..
+If the query has finished, but the results are not yet materialized in the client, it could point to a problem in the application's data buffering or a network throughput issue.
+Alternatively, you may also :ref:`retrieve the query execution plan output<retrieving_execution_plan_output_using_studio>` using SQreamDB Studio.

 #.
 If a problem occurs through a 3\ :sup:`rd` party client, try reproducing it directly with :ref:`the built in SQL client<sqream_sql_cli_reference>`.
 If the performance is better in the local client, it could point to a problem in the application or network connection.